- 1 Seven Deadly Blog Commenting Mistakes You Can’t Afford to Make

 - Promote your experience using the authors tips;

 - You can promote your latest blog post (as long as it is congruent with the author’s theme);

-- And, share your expertise on the subject (giving yourself credibility).
+- And, share your expertise on the subject (this showcases yourself credibility).

 However, don’t over do it.